Mini-Estrella: History

-The origins of the Mini-Estrella division lies in Midget wrestling, which in Mexico was popularized in the 1970s when promoters used the American concept and had a number of Mexican little people perform as a "special attraction" on lucha libre shows.
+The origins of the Mini-Estrella division lies in midget wrestling, which in Mexico was popularized in the 1970s when promoters used the American concept and had a number of Mexican little people perform as a "special attraction" on lucha libre shows.
 In the early days saw the popularity of wrestlers such as Gran Nikolai, Pequeno Goliath and Arturito (inspired by R2-D2), especially with the children.
 By the 1980s midget wrestling was less popular in Mexico, especially since few new wrestlers had joined the division.

 In the early 1990s Consejo Mundial de Lucha Libre (CMLL), Mexico's oldest wrestling promotion, created a new concept, the Mini-Estrella division.
 The division was created by Antonio Peña who worked for CMLL at the time, who came up with the idea of using both little people and short wrestlers together and to have the Mini-Estrellas work as smaller versions of popular wrestlers of the time.
 Peña and CMLL created the CMLL World Mini-Estrella Championship in 1992, which is considered the official birth of the division.
 CMLL's Mini-Estrellas division featured a number of skilled, high flying wrestlers which helped make the concept an immediate success.
 Original Mini-Estrellas division consisted of Mascarita Sagrada (the first CMLL Mini-Estrella champion), Aguilita Solitaria, Octagoncito, Espectrito, Mazakrito, Pierrothito, Pequeño Tritón, Mascarita Mágica, Ultimo Dragoncito, Cicloncito Ramírez, Pequeño Jaque Mate, Platita and Gargolita.

 In 1993 Peña decided to leave CMLL and create his own wrestling promotion, Asistencia Asesoría y Administración (AAA), and in the process a number of the Mini-Estrellas left with Peña.
 Among those that left CMLL were the division's two main stars, the champion Mascarita Sagrada and his rival Espectrito.
 Peña later created the Mexican National Mini-Estrella Championship as AAA's Mini-Estrella championship.
-Due to the success of both the CMLL and AAA Mini-Estrella division other promotions such as the Universal Wrestling Association (UWA) and the World Wrestling Association (WWA) briefly promoted Mini-Estrella championships, but neither promotion gained the success of CMLL and AAA.
-AAA would later create two other Mini-Estrella, the IWC and the LLL Mini-Estrellas championships, but both were later abandoned.
+Due to the success of both the CMLL and AAA Mini-Estrella division other promotions such as the Universal Wrestling Association and the World Wrestling Association (WWA) briefly promoted Mini-Estrella divisions, but neither promotion gained the success of CMLL and AAA.
+AAA would later promote two other Mini-Estrella championships, the IWC and the LLL Mini-Estrellas championships, but both were later abandoned.
 The success of the Mini-Estrella division was evident as AAA put them in the main event of Triplemanía III-A, one of AAA's biggest shows of the years.
 The match was a 13-Minis Steel Cage Elimination match, Lucha de Apuesta, "Mask vs. Mask" match.
 In the end Payasito Rojo was the last man in the cage after Bandita, Espectrito, Espectrito II, Jerrito Estrada, Fuercita Guerrera, Mascarita Sagrada, Mini Calo, Octagóncito, La Parkita, Payasito Azul, Super Muñequito, and Torerito had all left the cage.
 The Triplemanía match was one of the first ever Luchas de Apuestas matches in the Mini-Estrella division.
-AAA would later create another "first" in the Mini-Estrellas division as they created Los Mini Vipers, a Mini version of Los Vipers.
+AAA would later create another "first" in the Mini-Estrellas division as they created Los Mini Vipers, a Mini version of the Los Vipers stable.